Academic AdvisingBack To Top

 |W||A permanent grade indicating official withdrawal; withdrawal initiated by the student, with approval of the college office.|

-Any student who is administratively withdrawn from the university will receive this grade in all classes for the term.
+Any student who is administratively withdrawn from the university will receive this grade in all classes for the term/session.
 Likewise any student who is administratively withdrawn from a single class, will receive this grade in the class.
-Administrative withdrawal is an action normally taken by the university for disciplinary, lack of professional competence or academic reasons other than low grades or lack of degree progress.
-This grade is assigned by the college office, or depending on the reason for the administrative withdrawal, will be recommended by student affairs division, and takes precedence over any other grade assigned to the student.
+Administrative withdrawal is an action normally taken by the university for disciplinary, conduct, lack of professional competence or academic reasons other than low grades or lack of degree progress.
+This grade is assigned by the college office or the Office of the Registrar depending on the reason and the office requesting the administrative withdrawal.
+This grade will take precedence over any other grade assigned to the student.
 Students assume responsibility for all consequences that ensue as a result of receiving any withdrawal grade.
 These consequences may include, but are not limited to: a delay in graduation, external institutions/entities viewing these grades as failing grades, loss of eligibility for certain scholarships and/ or financial aid, loss of full-time status and/or loss of a refund.

 CD and D Grades